 The tourism industry is also thriving thanks to the country's immense biodiversity.
-Botswana is blessed with abundant wildlife, from lions and cheetahs to giraffe and antelope, as well as natural landscapes of wetlands and the semi-arid sandy savannah of the Kalahari Desert.
+Botswana is blessed with abundant wildlife, from lions and cheetahs to giraffes and antelope, as well as the natural landscapes of wetlands and the semi-arid sandy savannah of the Kalahari Desert.
 Jobs in tourism hope to conserve this natural beauty while boosting the economy at the same time.

 Finding a job in Botswana

 Many expats relocate to Botswana with a job in hand, such as through an intra-company transfer.
 This is often the case when working in the financial industry or for a large multinational.
 Other expats drawn to the country may need to look for work.

 For expat job seekers in Botswana, searching the internet is a good start.
 It’s advised to develop an up-to-date profile on popular networking websites like LinkedIn while looking for listings on job portals.
 Newspaper classifieds can also be useful.
 Alternatively, expats can go through a recruitment agency in order to guarantee finding a job.

 Prospective expats should also research the appropriate visas for Botswana that will allow them to work in the country.

 English is commonly spoken in business and used in everyday life.
 Still, expats doing business in Botswana are encouraged to make an effort to use some basic phrases in the local language, Setswana.

 Work culture and communication hierarchies are generally top-down.
 But, there is often collaboration and consultation between employers, managers and employees.

 As across all spheres of life in Botswana, elders are treated with respect in the workplace.